 Enter all your information in order into your binder.
 Make a second copy.
 One for you and one for the Board of Assessment Review.

 There may also be inconsistencies as to how land is assessed.
 In a village or city land values that appears to be equitable may not be what you think.
 For example, when comparing two primary land values for the Town of Macedon ranging from .084 acres to 1.07 acres it can be quite different.
 At first look, a primary acre of .84 assessed at $27,000 and another of 1.07 assessed at $28,400 look equitable.
 However, if you were to break it down and divide the price by .01 acres you will find out that the one assessed for $28,400 is assessed at a rate of $265.42 per .01 acres and the one assessed at $27,000 is assessed at a rate of $321.43 per .01 acres.
 This in fact is an over assessment of $4,700 for the parcel that is .84 acres.

 You now have adequate information to bring to the Board of Assessment Review to make the case to lower your assessment.

 If the Board of Assessment Review does not lower your assessment and you feel you were not fairly treated, see section #3 below for filing a Small Claims Assessment Review.
 You can file a Small Claims Assessment Review (see below) to petition the court for review of your property assessment before a specially trained hearing officer.

-3. File a Small Claims Assessment Review
+3. File a Small Claims Assessment Review (SCAR)

 If the Board of Assessment Review does not lower your assessment and you feel you were not fairly treated, you still have another option.